Epinephrine Auto-Injectors for Severe Allergic Reaction (Adrenaclick®, Auvi-Q®, EpiPen®, Symjepi®)

 Important Points to Remember

 - The most common causes of death from severe allergies are waiting too long to use the epinephrine during an allergic reaction and not having the injector with you.
-If you have any questions, be sure to ask your child’s doctor, nurse or pharmacist.
+If you have questions, be sure to ask your child’s health care provider or pharmacist.

 - See an allergist if your child has ever had a severe allergic reaction or needed epinephrine.